top of page

 • What do I do if my swimmer looks to be in distress?

 Every year we inevitably have a few swimmers who must pull out of the event for various reasons.
 Whatever the reason, it is important to communicate any safety issues or concerns to our on-water team.
-If you believe your swimmer is in distress, you will: Notify our support vessels immediately through your radio and we will send our "core" kayaker team and/or a rescue boat to investigate.
+If you believe your swimmer is in distress, you will: Notify our support vessels immediately through your radio and we will send our "core" kayaker team and/or a rescue boat to investigate and asses your swimmer.
 Our team will check with you and the swimmer as to whether they are fit to continue.
-Please note: swimmers may not wish to be pulled, but it is important to be honest about their condition.
+Please, note: swimmers may not wish to be pulled, but it is important to be honest about their condition.
 Ultimately swimmers are not permitted to decide whether they continue; the safety vessels are highest on the chain of command and will make that call.
 If your swimmer is pulled, you may exit the event with them on a safety vessel.
 If you are deemed fit and wish to continue kayaking, you may be permitted to continue.
-Our "core" kayaking team and support vessels will decide if it is safe for you to continue kayaking or if you must also be removed from the water.
+Our "core" kayaking team and support vessels will decide if it is safe for you to continue kayaking and you will be paired up with another swimmer/kayaker team.

 • What happens to my swimmer if I can't attend or continue during the swim?